andremaravilha/upmsp/README.md

 Disable a move.
 This parameter may be used more than once to disable multiple moves.
 Available values are: `shift`, `direct-swap`, `swap`, `switch`, `task-move` and `two-shift`.

 `--verbose`
 If used, the algorithm progress is displayed on the screen.
+Otherwise, only the final result (makespan, number of iterations an total runtime (in nanoseconds) are displayed on the screen at the end of the optimization process.

 #### 2.2.4.
 Command "analyze"